 Winter Friendly Feed

 Using feed that is more sustainable in the harsh winter conditions and refilling your feeder frequently, will help ensure your feed stays fresh, keeping your birdy buddies fueled up and healthy.
 Foods that are high in fat and less susceptible to spoilage, like black oil sunflower seeds, suet, or peanuts, are perfect additions to the diets of birds who need to stay warm and active during the cold months of winter.
-For a broad variety of feed and food tips for these cold months, visit our winter-friendly suet selection here.

 Don’t Neglect Those Ground Feeders